freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Dashboard`
   now change color to reflect the current pool status.

-* Help text can now be pinned to the screen and remain visible after moving the cursor off the help icon.
+* Help text can now be pinned to the screen, remaining visible when the cursor moves from the help icon.

 .. _Path and Name Lengths: